BeAPI/beapi-maintenance-mode/README.md

 ## License

-Be API - Maintenance Mode is licensed under the [GPLv3 or later](LICENSE.md).
+BEAPI - Maintenance Mode is licensed under the [GPLv3 or later](LICENSE.md).